pmean/build-website/text/05/AbsoluteRisk.md

     affect treatment decisions.** Forrow L, Taylor W, Arnold R. The American Journal of Medicine 1992: 92(2); 121-24.
--   **Communicating the benefits of chronic preventive therapy: does the format of efficacy data determine patients\' acceptance of treatment?** Hux J, Naylor C. Medical Decision Making 1995: 15(2);
+-   **Communicating the benefits of chronic preventive therapy: does the format of efficacy data determine patients' acceptance of treatment?** Hux J, Naylor C. Medical Decision Making 1995: 15(2);
     152-7.
 -   **Absolute and relative truth in clinical trials.** Julian D. Lancet